Australian Kerosene Oil Company: Demise and legacy

 With the future prospects of the mine and works at Joadja becoming doubtful, the company began mining shale at other locations (see above).
-Changes in import duties affected the viability of the company's refining and candle manufacturing operations, which closed.
+Changes in import duties—in 1902, the duty on imported kerosene was removed— affected the viability of the company's refining and candle manufacturing operations, which closed.
 Without Joadja and refining and manufacturing operations, the company was unable to retain the scale of its previous operations.
 After 1904, it had effectively ceased to mine oil shale.

 The company still had its extensive landholdings at Joadja and Camellia.
 The Joadja Valley continued to produce fruit from orchards planted by the company; the company set up an evaporator for producing dried fruit and considered setting up a fruit-canning plant.

 In 1906, shareholders voted to wind up the company.
 The company's land at Camellia (Sandown) was sold in 1908.
 The new owners were still attempting to sell the buildings and equipment still on the site, in 1916.
 The company was still in liquidation, when the Joadja Creek property was sold, in 1911 and at least as late as September 1926.
 Oil shale was again mined in the Joadja valley, by others, briefly in 1920-1922, and again during the Second World War.

 The main legacy of the company are the extensive ruins at Joadja.
 The site contains the only extant large ruin of the horizontal 'D section' shale retorts that dominated industry practice prior to the invention of more efficient vertical retorts.